Who are we:

 By Telephone: 01382 434206

-Our objective is to develop a distribution list that represents all stakeholders in the citywide Discover Work Service and to better understand the communications, marketing, information and services that you would find most useful.
+Our objective is to create and maintain a distribution list representing all stakeholders in the citywide Discover Work Service and to invite Partners to participate in the Discover Work Network Delivery Group, if not already a member.

 The Discover Work Service represents all resources of employability support delivered in Dundee, including those funded and delivered by members of the Discover Work Partnership.
-Amongst others, existing employability support within the Discover Work Service includes the Employability Fund, Community Jobs Scotland, Fair Start Scotland, Employment Support Service, Healthcare Academy, Kickstart and an Employability Pathway funded by a pool of resources between Dundee City Council, Employability Providers, No One Left Behind (Phase 1) and the European Social Fund.
+Amongst others, existing employability support within the Discover Work Service includes Fair Start Scotland, Employment Support Service and an Employability Pathway funded by a pool of resources between Dundee City Council, Employability Providers, No One Left Behind and the European Social Fund.

-We will only process your personal information in relation to the purposes above - i.e. communications, marketing and information relating to the Discover Work Partnership and the Discover Work Service.
+We will only process your personal information in relation to the purposes above - i.e. communications and information relating to the Discover Work Partnership and the Discover Work Service.

 Why do we need your personal information and special category information and what do we do with it?